-As the Texas-raised daughter of Thai immigrants, I’m an ambivert who likes reading and writing alone as well as working a room.
-I split the high school years between Houston and Bangkok and graduated from a women’s college in Atlanta, where I cut my teeth on civil rights and social justice.
-I’ve remained passionate about these themes over two decades, and have recently found a way to combine my commitment to the Asian American community with my profession in healthcare.
+As the Texas-raised daughter of Thai immigrants, I split the high school years between Houston and Bangkok and graduated from a women’s college in Atlanta, where I cut my teeth on civil rights and social justice.
+These themes have deeply resonated over the course of my life.

-In college, I founded the first Asian student club on campus, then campaigned for reparations to the Japanese South Americans in U.S. concentration camps during World War II.
-After graduation, my work as operations manager for an Asian American drum performance nonprofit centered around social justice.
+I founded the first Asian student club at my southern college and campaigned for reparations to the Japanese South Americans in U.S. concentration camps during World War II.
+After graduation, my work as operations manager for an Asian American performing arts organization centered around social justice.
 Today I volunteer as public relations director for the Seattle Asian American Film Festival (SAAFF), because we highlight the stories of underrepresented voices.

-Professionally, I practice marketing communications at a large, Seattle-based women’s healthcare provider which operates across multiple hospitals and clinics, includes a research division, and trains the next generation of women’s health leaders.
-I hold a master of science in Integrated Marketing Communications from Northwestern University, and have worked for consumer brand and public affairs clients at a couple of the world’s largest PR and marketing agencies.
-After a personal experience involving the challenges to becoming a parent, I dove into volunteering and then contracting in the world of reproductive medicine.
+I work as the director of marketing communications at a large, Seattle-based women’s healthcare provider which operates across 18 sites of practice, includes a research division, and trains the next generation of providers in obstetrics and gynecology.
+I hold a master of science in Integrated Marketing Communications from Medill at Northwestern University, and have worked at two of the world’s largest PR and marketing agencies.

 Thanks for visiting.
 See you out there!